Scoobi-wisdoom/nand2tetris/README.md

 When it comes to Flow Control, machine instructions are executed by the CPU in sequence, if not "jump."

+The Hack computer to be built in this course consists of instruction memories (ROM), CPU, and data memories (RAM) with instruction bus, data bus and address buses.
+Also, the Hack computer has three kinds of registers such as D, A and M registers.

+>The Hack program is a sequence of instructions written in the Hack machine language.

+The Hack computer is controlled by using the reset button to load the ROM with a Hack program.
+>The reset button is only used once per program.

 # References
 -  Noam Nisan, Shimon Schocken.
 (2021) The Elements of Computing Systems (2nd ed.).
 The MIT Press